eduagarcia/lm-evaluation-harness-pt/README.md

 This fork includes several modifications tailored for Portuguese language evaluation:

-- **Portuguese Task Suite**: A comprehensive collection of NLP tasks designed for the Portuguese language (see list below).
+- **Portuguese Task Suite**: A collection of NLP tasks designed for the Portuguese language (see list below).
 - **Direct Response Evaluation**: Works with models' direct text responses rather than just log probabilities, suitable for evaluating instruction-tuned models and chatbots.
-- **Chat Template Support**: Enhanced compatibility with LLMs using various chat templates from the transformers libary.
+- **Chat Template Support**: Added compatibility with LLMs using various chat templates from the transformers libary.
 Automatically detects and applies the appropriate chat template format (system-user-assistant, user-assistant, or assistant-user) without requiring manual configuration.
 This ensures accurate evaluation of chat-optimized models with their native prompt formats.
 - **Multi-Backend Support**:
   - **vLLM Integration**: Accelerated inference with batch evaluation for faster processing of large models.
   - **LiteLLM Support**: Evaluation of closed-source models via APIs (including OpenAI, Google's Vertex AI/Gemini, etc.).